Understanding HS Classification

 ASEAN Harmonised Tariff Nomenclature (AHTN)

-The ASEAN Harmonised Tariff Nomenclature (AHTN) is an 8-digit HS nomenclature used by all ASEAN member countries.
-The AHTN facilitates trade among ASEAN member countries through consistent and uniform interpretation in the classification of goods.
+The ASEAN Harmonised Tariff Nomenclature (AHTN) is an 8-digit HS nomenclature used by all ASEAN Member States (AMS).
+The AHTN facilitates trade among AMS through consistent and uniform interpretation in the classification of goods.
 It is based on the 6-digit Harmonised Commodity Description and Coding System Nomenclature developed by WCO.

-The last amendment to AHTN was done in 2022 where all 351 sets of 2022 amendments to the HS nomenclature was incorporated.
+The last amendment to AHTN was done in 2022 where all 351 sets of 2022 amendments to the WCO’s HS nomenclature was incorporated.
 The latest tariff schedule is available in Singapore Trade Classification, Customs and Excise Duties (STCCED) 2022.
+You may refer to the highlights on key amendments.

 Course and Self-Learning Resources